Home | Simulations

 • Template DNA.

-1. Denaturation: high temperature (95 degree centigrade) allows the separation of the two DNA strands due to break down of hydrogen bonds linking bases together.
+1. Denaturation: high temperature (95 degrees centigrade) allows the separation of the two DNA strands due to the breakdown of hydrogen bonds linking bases together.

 2. Primer annealing: primers are short, synthetic sequences of single-stranded DNA typically consisting of 20-30 bases.
 Annealing usually takes place between 40 degrees Centigrade and 65 degrees centigrade, depending on the length and base sequence of the primers.

-3. Extension (elongation): Taq polymerase is a recombinant thermo-stable DNA polymerase, from the organism Thermus aquaticus.
+• Extension (elongation): Taq polymerase is a recombinant thermo-stable DNA polymerase, from the organism Thermus aquaticus.
 It is active at high temperatures.
-Temperature is raised at this stage to 72 degree centigrade and complementary dNTPs are added starting the 3’ end of the primer.
-Hence; Taq DNA polymerase synthesized in the 5’-3’ direction.
+Temperature is raised at this stage to 72 degrees centigrade and complementary dNTPs are added starting at the 3’ end of the primer.
+Hence; Taq DNA polymerase was synthesized in the 5’-3’ direction, making this technique essential for PCR in microbiology applications.

 PraxiLabs is Recognized Worldwide